BaoNguyen151654/Database_ML_Bikeshop_Project/README.md

 - **Model evaluation:**

 Logistic regression has an accuracy of 83%.
-However, it tends to have issues accurately predicting products in the low segment class - the least frequent one in class and at the same time, oversampled.
-Furthermore, employing lasso regularization alongside giving triple weight to the minority class aids the model in effectively overfitting.
-The model as is, is well suited for stores where there is a high volume of customers that need to be processed into the database and real time machine learning is required because the model is not very resource heavy.
-As a tradeoff, the results can be considered accurate given the speed in which they are processed, although not highly so.
+However, it seems to struggle when predicting products in the low segment (which is the least frequent class and has been oversampled).
+Using lasso regularization and assigning triple weight to the minority class helps the model reduce overfitting.
+The model would be suitable for stores with a large influx of customers into the database, requiring real-time machine learning because it doesn't consume too many computational resources.
+While the results may not be highly accurate, the processing speed is quite fast.

 ![image](https://github.com/user-attachments/assets/e3de7403-6098-4021-8760-e18c1ef50037)